The Strategic Air Command & Aerospace Museum Hosts the Nebraska Robotics Expo

 The Largest Robotics Competition in the State and Region

-“The public is invited to play as well,” explains Alisa Gilmore, Nebraska Robotics Expo & CEENBoT Robotics Showcase director.
-“One of the highlights of our event is the CEENBoT Winter Games.
-The young as well as the young at heart are encouraged to participate in activities such as CEENBoT Tae Kwon Do, Minute to Win It, driving maze, Bumpbot Mode, precision driving, and more.”
+“The public is invited to play as well,” explains Alisa Gilmore, Nebraska Robotics Expo & CEENBoT Robotics Showcase Director.
+“One of the highlights of our event is the CEENBoT Games.
+The young as well as the young at heart are encouraged to participate in activities such as CEENBoT Tae Kwon Do, Minute to Win It, Driving Maze, Bumpbot Mode, Precision Driving, and more.”

 “The Nebraska Robotics Expo is the result of a collaboration of leaders within the University of Nebraska system,” says Gilmore.
 “It includes leadership by faculty and staff of the University of Nebraska at Omaha College of Education, faculty and staff within the University of Nebraska-Lincoln Department of Electrical and Computer Engineering, and faculty and staff of the UNL 4-H Extension.
-The expo is made possible by generous local sponsorships, including NASA Nebraska Space Grant and OPPD, and by seed monies from local nonprofit organizations, including Prairie STEM.”
+The Expo is made possible by generous local corporate sponsorships, including Union Pacific and OPPD, and by seed monies from local nonprofit organizations, such as Prairie STEM.”

 Opening Ceremonies will take place at 8:30am in the lower Atrium of the Strategic Air Command & Aerospace Museum.